tensorflow/docs/site/en/api_docs/python/tf/compat/v2/nn/weighted_cross_entropy_with_logits.md

     labels * -log(sigmoid(logits)) +
         (1 - labels) * -log(1 - sigmoid(logits))

-A value `pos_weights > 1` decreases the false negative count, hence increasing the recall.
+A value `pos_weight > 1` decreases the false negative count, hence increasing the recall.
-Conversely setting `pos_weights < 1` decreases the false positive count and increases the precision.
+Conversely setting `pos_weight < 1` decreases the false positive count and increases the precision.
 This can be seen from the fact that `pos_weight` is introduced as a multiplicative coefficient for the positive labels term